opensemanticworld/rapsqlbench/README.md

     and confirm with `yes` if plan is correct and fullfills your requirements.

-6. Configure your `RAPSQLBench` setup in `config.yml`.
+6. Important!
+Configure your `RAPSQLBench` setup in [config.yml](ansible/config.yml) before starting the benchmark.

-7. Perform `RAPSQLBench` using Ansible via `deploy.yml` (ssh authorisation required), e.g. with vm name `vm50k` for 50k triple dataset from `terraform` directory`:
+7. Perform `RAPSQLBench` using Ansible via [deploy.yml](ansible/deploy.yml).
+The extra vars argument is required!

     ```bash
     ansible-playbook -i ./inventory/vm50k-eip.txt ../ansible/deploy.yml -e "@../ansible/config.yml"
     ```

     and confirm with `yes` if prompted for ssh fingerprint.
 Deprecation warning of sync module is a [known issue](https://github.com/ansible-collections/ansible.posix/issues/468) and can be ignored.
+Please also note that the calculated performance results at the end of `RAPSQLBench` are extracted from the postgres timings and may differ slightly from the results of the measurement file due to the low script overhead of the benchmark procedure.

-8. (Optional) To monitor the measurement files connect to remote vm via ssh, you can use the following command for a `graphname` defined in `ansible/config.yml`.
-Task `Perform benchmark` must be running in ansible first in order to provide the measurement file, which gives a live overview of all metrics.
-Notice that the generated performance results are extracted from the postgres timings and differ from the results of the measurement file due to small script overhead of the benchmark procedure.
+8. (Optional) To monitor the measurement files, connect to your remote vm via ssh and use `tail` as soon as `Ansible` reaches task `Perform benchmark`.
+The hole measurement will be tracked in `measurement.csv` and gives a live overview of all metrics.

     ```bash
     tail -f -n +1 /tmp/benchmark/measurement/sp50kr2v1i2/measurement.csv